alphajoop/ts-express-quickstart/README.md

 # ts-express-quickstart

-A quickstart template for an Express application with TypeScript, ready for development and production.
-This template also includes Prettier for code formatting and Jest for unit testing.
+A quickstart template for building Node.js applications using Express and TypeScript.
+This template includes Prettier for code formatting, Jest for unit testing, and environment configuration.

 ## Features